martinmcwhorter/okta-oidc-js/packages/okta-vue/README.md

 - `autoRenew` *(optional)*:
   By default, the library will attempt to renew expired tokens.
 When an expired token is requested by the library, a renewal request is executed to update the token.
 If you wish to  to disable auto renewal of tokens, set `autoRenew` to `false`.

+-`onTokenError` *(optional)* - callback function.
+If there is an error while renewing a token, the error will be passed to a handler function.
+The default handler calls `loginRedirect()` to initiate a login flow.
+Passing a function here will override the default handler.

+- `isAuthenticated` *(optional)* - callback function.
+By default, `$auth.isAuthenticated()` will return true if both `getIdToken()` and `getAccessToken()` return a value.
+Setting a `isAuthenticated` function on the config will skip the default logic and call the supplied function instead.
+The function should return a Promise and resolve to either true or false.

 #### `$auth.loginRedirect(fromUri, additionalParams)`

 Performs a full page redirect to Okta based on the initial configuration.
 This method accepts a `fromUri` parameter to push the user to after successful authentication.